-This paper describes the different policy options, their respective strategic objectives and introduces performance measures for each.
-Common misconceptions are explored and alternative suggestions are made to improve the accuracy by which some performance measures can be compared even if the underlying objectives are different.
+The attached paper will be developed further for final submission but it will briefly introduce the different policy options, their respective strategic objectives, cost drivers and introduces performance measures for each with examples.
+Common misconceptions are explored and alternative suggestions are made to improve the accuracy by which some performance measures can be compared even if the underlying policy objectives are different.

-The techniques are applicable to RUC scheme designers and organisations that wish to assess scheme efficiency and value for money.
+The techniques are applicable to RUC scheme designers and organisations that wish to assess scheme efficiency, set service level targets, assess value for money and to benchmark themselves against other international schemes.

-Keywords: Road User Charging, Public Acceptance, Policy
+Keywords: Road User Charging, Policy, AET, ETC

 Andrew Pickford, B.Sc.
-CEng MIEE MBA, Principal, Transport Technology Consultants Ltd, Weston Colville, Cambridge, CB21 5NX, United Kingdom
+CEng MIEE MBA, Transport Technology Consultants Ltd, Weston Colville, Cambridge, CB21 5NX, United Kingdom